Our Services

 Helpful Resources

-Ingrown hair cysts cause swollen, tender bumps where hair is shaved or rubs; most are minor, but watch for infection signs like worsening pain, warmth, pus, fever, rapid growth, spreading redness, or repeated flares that need medical care.
+Ingrown hair cysts are swollen, tender bumps that form where hair is shaved, waxed, or rubs against clothing.
+Most cases are minor and resolve on their own, but warning signs of infection include worsening pain, warmth, pus, fever, rapid growth, spreading redness, or repeated flare-ups that require medical attention.

 In most cases, an ingrown hair cyst is not dangerous.
 But it does signal inflammation under the skin, and in some situations, it can become infected or require medical treatment.
 Here's what you need to know about why your skin is swelling and what steps to take next.